-Trump Admin Continues Fight to Keep Imprisoned Immigrant From Having Abortion
+Trump Admin & Appeals Court Keep Imprisoned Immigrant From Having Abortion

 Lloyd has also involved himself personally in efforts to keep women in his agency’s custody from having abortions.
 He’s a jailer on a mission.

 Jane Doe is currently 15-weeks pregnant, so the clock is indeed running out on access to the legal abortion she should have been able to have some time ago.
-It’s unclear when the Court of Appeals will issue its ruling, or what Kavanaugh will decide to do: The panel could in fact order the case back to Judge Chutkan for some finding of fact, running the clock down a bit more and avoiding any definitive decision.
+If OSS cannot–or will not–find a sponsor by Halloween, the issue will come back to the Court of Appeals, and after that, could wind up on the docket of the U.S. Supreme Court.

-If the judges do definitively decide, it’s pretty certain the losing side will make an emergency appeal to the U.S. Supreme Court.
 In the Schiavo case, SCOTUS refused to review a state-court decision upholding the right of the husband to terminate his wife’s care.
 It’s unlikely the same majority that upheld the “undue burden” standard for state abortion restrictions in the Whole Women’s Health case last year — another Texas case — will decide it’s okay for the federal government to literally hold a woman in custody until it’s too late for her to secure an abortion.
 But in the meantime, the extremism of the RTL movement and its prisoners in the Trump administration will be on full display.

 Comments